Christians are supposed to reflect Jesus Christ in our daily lives. That requires having a lot of faith. Sometimes scandalous faith.

 We read that no one had been able to heal her of this constant discharge of blood.
 We can surmise from this that she had gone to see doctors and other healers.
 No one had been able to help.
 I’m sure she tried everything.
 She needed to be healed so she could live her religious life.

 The religious ramifications of this problem were real also.
 We read in Leviticus 15 that she was ceremonially unclean.
 Not only that, but anything she touched, laid in, or sat upon was also unclean and anyone who touched her, her clothes, anything she sat upon or laid upon was ceremonially unclean.
-She would have to isolate herself and not put anyone else in the position where they would come in contact with her.
+She would have to isolate herself and not put anyone else in a position where they would come in contact with her.
 She had not been able to have contact with anyone for 12 years!
 This leads to her emotional state.

 This had to be embarrassing for her.
 She must have been very depressed.
 She could not have felt well at all.
 We can easily assume that she was desperate.
 So desperate she would risk pressing in through a crowd to get to Jesus.
 I’m sure she had heard of the miracles that Jesus performed.
 This is what she needed.
 She wasn’t going to let anything come between her and being healed.
 She did the unthinkable at the time.
 She broke the religious law.
-She pressed in passed the others as Jesus passed by, reached out and touched the edge of his cloak and was immediately healed!
+She pressed in past the others as Jesus passed by, reached out and touched the edge of his cloak, and was immediately healed!

 She didn’t call out to Jesus.
 She didn’t ask or even beg for a miracle.
 She was sure that all she needed to do was just touch the hem of his clothing and she would be healed, and she was!
 But we’re not done.
 We still haven’t seen Jesus’ interaction with her.

 As soon as she was healed, I’m sure her thoughts were to turn and run, or at least stand still and let the crowd pass by.
 She was probably already thinking about the 7 days she needed to go before she could go to the temple and offer the 2 doves as a sacrifice for her cleansing.
 But Jesus stopped and asked, “Who touched me?
 I felt power leave me?”
 We believe Jesus knew full well who had touched him and why.
 He knew everything.
-He was God incarnate walking the earth spreading the good news of the Kingdom of God.
+He was God incarnate walking the earth and spreading the good news of the Kingdom of God.
 Nonetheless, he asked who touched him.

 Peter, stating the obvious, said rather astonishingly, “Master, the crowd is pushing and pressing against you, and you ask who touched me?”
 Jesus wanted the woman to come out from hiding.
 He wanted to make a point.
 He wanted to teach everyone from that point on, including you and me, a very important thing.